-36. Risk : The surroundir or worship proposal. ng rural amenity and chara acter is affected by the place
+Risk: The surrounding rural amenity and character is affected by the place or worship proposal.

 Likelihood Consequence Rating

 Possible Moderate Medium

-Action/ Strategy
+A alian / Chuahama

-ning, siting and design of t ned so as to minimize und ners.
+Ensure that the planning, siting and design of the place of worship development is designed so as to minimize undue amenity impacts to surrounding land owners.

-Risk : That the appro the City of Kalamund damage the reputation of
+Risk: That the approval of tree removal could damage the reputation of the City of Kalamunda.

-Likelihood Consequence Rating

-Likely Significant High
+Likelihood Consequence Rating Likely Significant High

-Action/ Strategy

-the development is designed and on any adjacent verge.
+Ensure that the planning, siting and design of the development is designed so as to minimize the removal of trees on site and on any adjacent verge.